RuiyanGuo/VideoImageClassification/README.md

-# VideoImageClassification
+# YouTube Video Image Classification
-The CNN model is trained to automatically categorize YouTube video content into predefined categories (sport, pet, and food)
+The CNN model is trained to categorize YouTube video content into predefined categories (sport, pet, and food).
+Selenium Webdriver is used to automatically browse and crawl video thumbnails into CSV files as the dataset from the selected categories.
+The models are trained using two different libraries, Keras and PyTorch.
+After training with approximately 20000 thumbnails, both models are able to accurately identify the three categories.